 When I woke up at first light, I opened the door to look outside.
 There were puffy cumulus clouds blowing in from the west, but there were also patches of blue sky.
 I zipped the door shut and continued with my morning routine of hot oatmeal, a protein powder drink, and packing up all my gear.
 I had a big climb ahead of me, and I wanted to be sure to fuel up first.
 Then I filled all of my water bottles, as my supply had to last until the following day.
 Therefore, not only was I carrying six days of food, I was also carrying a gallon of water.
 Ugh.
 But it had to be done.
 So do it I did.

 I put on my backpack and picked up the bear cannister and water jugs.
 Then I headed for the trailhead, and took a detour up to my favorite hidden cache spot under a big bush.
 I put the can and jug in the shade and headed out.
 I would come back here in a week to retrieve them after Vicki picked me up at Walker Pass.
 Meanwhile, I headed down to the road and started my hiking day.
 Off to the pass itself!
 I crossed the railroad tracks and strode up to the bridge over Highway 58.
 Technically, PCT Section F began on the other side of the highway.
 So long, Section E!
-Also, technically, everything south of here is considered to be the PCT Desert Section, whereas north of here I would be in the Sierra Section.
+Also, according to the Far Out app, everything south of here is considered to be the PCT Desert Section, whereas north of here I would be in the Sierra Section.
 Hooray for the Sierra, I said to myself yesterday evening, when I loaded up this next big section into my Far Out app (while I had such great cell signal).
 A new day and a new map.
 Excellent!
+(According to the Pacific Crest Trail Association, the Sierra Section begins at Walker Pass, not here, so believe whatever you want.)

 There was a water cache at the off-ramp trailhead, maintained by local Trail Angels, but I left it alone.
 Then I started hiking east along the highway as the trail paralleled it for a mile or so.
 Somewhere along here (back in 1995) was the spot where Cheryl Strayed began her famous hike that she described in the bestselling book (and movie) “Wild” which really made the popularity of the PCT take off.
 In fact, it was often said that the PCT changed dramatically post-Wild and suddenly got much more crowded.
 True!
 It also changed the gender ratio on the trail, such that nowadays it was much more balanced between male and female hikers.
 Good!
 Ladies can be just as fit as men, so why not?
 Prior to Wild, most of the backpackers were male, with the rare exception of ladies like my wife, Vicki.
 Generally, the only people you met out in the backcountry in those days were Boy Scouts, or older gentlemen (like me) who used to be Boy Scouts.
 I was happy to see this long-overdue change.